Avik9/Dynamic-Memory-Allocator/README.md

 ## Reallocating to a Larger Size

-When reallocating to a larger size, always follow these three steps:
+When reallocating to a larger size, it follows these three steps:

 1. Call `sf_malloc` to obtain a larger block.